InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-resolver.rst

 Getting Direct Access to IoC Container
 --------------------------------------

-In case if it is required to make a univeral factory of components which type is knowable when app being executed, for example as in generic-type case, or working component logic depends on configuration of IoC-container, one can obtain a direct access to container if interface dependency ``InfinniPlatform.Sdk.IoC.IContainerResolver`` is denoted.
+In case if it is required to make a universal factory of components which type is knowable in runtime, for example as in generic-type case, or working component logic depends on configuration of IoC-container, one can obtain a direct access to container using ``InfinniPlatform.Sdk.IoC.IContainerResolver``.
-Next example shows component ``A`` acquires access to IoC-contaner because component type becomes known while being executed.
+Next example shows component ``A`` acquires access to IoC-container because component type becomes known in runtime.

 .. code-block:: csharp
    :emphasize-lines: 5,12